-In the case of SAGCOT, efficiency and effectiveness aspects have been highly linked with the type and modality where local individuals were involved in the program.
-Local stakeholder engagement was uneven, which not only affected program efficiency (UNDP, 2016), but also undermined effectiveness of land and agribusiness projects in the corridors (Sulle, 2023).
-Local community participation in SAGCOT’s development corridors as anticipated previously and as narrated by Sulle (2023), is tokenistic consultative process that fueled contestation and resistance of the initiative.
-Tokenistic consultative as identified in Arnstein (1969) ladder of citizen participation situate authorities to be inclusive but retain full control of decisions.
-This supported by Arnstein (1969) who asserted that consultation offers no assurance that citizen concerns and ideas will be taken into account.
-Further cornwall (2008) asserted that, consultations are structured around externally defined agendas.
+In the case of SAGCOT, efficiency and effectiveness aspects have been highly linked with the type and modality in which local individuals were involved in the program.
+Local stakeholder engagement was uneven, which not only affected program efficiency (UNDP, 2016), but also undermined the effectiveness of land and agribusiness projects in the corridors (Sulle, 2023).
+Local community participation in SAGCOT’s development corridors, as anticipated previously and as narrated by Sulle (2023), is a tokenistic consultative process that fueled contestation and resistance to the initiative.
+Tokenistic consultative, as identified in Arnstein's (1969) ladder of citizen participation, situates authorities to be inclusive but retain full control of decisions.
+This is supported by Arnstein (1969), who asserted that consultation offers no assurance that citizen concerns and ideas will be taken into account.
+Further, Cornwall (2008) asserted that consultations are structured around externally defined agendas.
 These views reflect that participation of the local communities within SAGCOT corridors was symbolic and passive.

-Furthermore, participatory planning approach ensures targeting interventions are inclusively and equitably distributed without monopolization of the elite groups in the target community or other stakeholders like investors as for SAGCOT case.
-Multiple pioneers of participatory approaches, and scholars extensively revealed that participation enhance inclusivity, and equity in development interventions (Cornwall, 2008; Chambers, 1997; Sulle 2023; Cooksey, 2012).
-For instance it is reported that, tokenistic consultation processes in SAGCOT excluded smallholder farmers from decision making, (Sulle, 2023) and the exclusion has undermined inclusivity and equity in benefit sharing for the marginalized smallholder farmers (West & Haug, 2017;).
-Within SAGCOT development corridors, smallholder farmers positioned as out growers and has been dominated by the elite groups; issues like land grabbing, crops pricing and marketing, agriculture inputs and infrastructures are highly controlled by the elite groups and the accrued socio-economic benefits are neither equally or inclusively distributed.
+Furthermore, the participatory planning approach ensures targeting interventions are inclusively and equitably distributed without monopolisation of the elite groups in the target community or other stakeholders like investors, as for the SAGCOT case.
+Multiple pioneers of participatory approaches, and scholars extensively revealed that participation enhances inclusivity and equity in development interventions (Cornwall, 2008; Chambers, 1997; Sulle, 2023; Cooksey, 2012).
+For instance, it is reported that tokenistic consultation processes in SAGCOT excluded smallholder farmers from decision making (Sulle, 2023), and the exclusion has undermined inclusivity and equity in benefit sharing for the marginalised smallholder farmers (West & Haug, 2017;).
+Within SAGCOT development corridors, smallholder farmers are positioned as outgrowers and have been dominated by the elite groups; issues like land grabbing, crop pricing and marketing, agriculture inputs and infrastructures are highly controlled by the elite groups and the accrued socio-economic benefits are neither equally nor inclusively distributed.

 Lastly, participation offers local people an opportunity to move from being passive dependents waiting for others to solve their problems to being active participants who are capable of solving problems they experience themselves (Oakley, 1991).
 Vesting power to the local community through participation in ABDs, will restructure the view of territories as “a space not technical support base for productive only for production but also for social reproduction”, in which the objectives must necessarily be defined starting from the bottom through a participatory, integrated (Labianca et al., 2020, p.
 115), inclusionary and visionary approach (Labianca, 2021).
-Therefore, the synergy of ABDs and participatory planning seems to be of high importance to offset imbalanced sharing of the benefits among the wide arrays of program’s beneficiaries and investors.
+Therefore, the synergy of ABDs and participatory planning seems to be of high importance to offset imbalanced sharing of the benefits among the wide array of programs’ beneficiaries and investors.

 CONCLUSION